-The Wynnum Manly Citizen’s Band is situated in the Bayside area of Brisbane.
-Its early history can be dated back to the depression days of the early 1930’s when two bands performed around the Wynnum and Manly area.
+Bayside Brass, previously known as the Wynnum Manly Citizen’s Band, is situated in the Bayside area of Brisbane’s Moreton Bay.
+Its history can be dated back to the depression days of the early 1930’s when two bands performed around the Wynnum and Manly area.
 One being the Manly Concert Band, under the direction of Mr. Harold Walmsley, and the other being the Moreton Bay Band, generally made up of Junior Boys, under the direction of Mr. Reg Dearlove.
 Both Bands were based in the district – Manly (RSL) Community Hall and General Gordon Club on Florence Street, Wynnum, respectively.
-Both Bands enjoyed success during this period with the Manly Concert Band winning a minor band contest – four months after being formed – and obtaining third place in the D. Grade Section of the Australian Championships at Maryborough in Easter 1932.
+Both Bands enjoyed success during this period.
+The Manly Concert Band won a minor band contest just four months after being formed and obtained third place in the D Grade Section of the Australian Championships at Maryborough in Easter 1932.
 Mr. Walmsley was still to attain his majority and was the Tenor Horn Champion at the same contest.
 At the onset of World War Two, both bands broke up.
-Returning members of both bands formed a single band after World War Two, which was known as the Wynnum Manly and Citizens Band from 1954.
+Returning members of both bands formed a single band after World War Two.
+From 1954 the band was known as the Wynnum Manly and Citizens Band.

-The Band had its own Band Shell built on the foreshore near Cambridge Parade, but following its demolition a new shell was built at the darling Point Reserve (George Clayton Park) in 1967.
-This Shell holds many trophies the Band has won over the years, which are housed in glass cabinets.
+The Band had its own Band Shell built on the foreshore near Cambridge Parade.
+Following its demolition a new shell was built at the Darling Point Reserve (George Clayton Park) in 1967.
+This Shell holds many trophies the Band has won over the years.
 In January 1999, two old uniforms were given to the Band and these will also be displayed sometime in the future.

-The band competes regularly at local and regional Band Competitions.
-In the 1999 State Band Championships held at the Gold Coast, both Bands performed well.
-The Junior Band, under the baton of Henk Dogger, competing in the Junior Beginners section won all events entered (including a hymn and concert selection) and the Senior Band won the Stage March and was awarded third position overall in the D Grade Section.
-The Senior Band also participates annually in the “Best of Brass” Championships at Maryborough every June long weekend and the Nambour Competition “Sunshine Brass” in October each year.
+The band has participated regularly at local and regional Band Competitions.
+In the 1999 State Band Championships held at the Gold Coast, the Junior Band, under the baton of Henk Dogger, won all events entered (including a hymn and concert selection) and the Senior Band won the Stage March and was awarded third position overall in the D Grade Section.
+The Band tries to support not just the State Competitions, but also local events organized by other bands such as the “Best of Brass” Championships at Maryborough and the Nambour Competition “Sunshine Brass”.

-Following Corey’s moving on to pursue business interests the band was fortunate in securing the talents of Major Ivan Cocking, one of our trombonists, as Musical Director.
-Ivan had served with distinction in the Australian Defence Force.
-He fulfilled several roles; the last of which was Officer Commanding/Music Director of The Band Of The Second Military District, Sydney, now the Australian Army Band Sydney.
+When Corey moved to pursue business interests the band was fortunate in securing the talents of Major Ivan Cocking, one of our trombonists, as Musical Director.
+Ivan had served with distinction in the Australian Defence Force including a period as Officer Commanding/Music Director of The Band Of The Second Military District, Sydney, now the Australian Army Band Sydney.
 He is a familiar face around South East Queensland having worked in the education system for a number of years, leading many local bands and appearing at the Brisbane Jazz Club.

 Following Ivan’s retirement in 2014 the search was on for a new Musical Director.
-Following due process as laid down in the band’s constitution we discovered that our next MD was already sitting among us as solo cornet.
-Jenny Baldwin, whose family have a long history with the band, was duly appointed as Musical Director in July 2014.
+We discovered that our next MD was already sitting among us as solo cornet.
+Jenny Owens, whose family have a long history with the band, was duly appointed as Musical Director in July 2014.

-The Band is very active in the local community and like to help out for community functions.
-They perform monthly at the Bandshell, George Clayton Park, Wynnum Esplanade, and the Senior Band participates every year in the local and city marches on Anzac Day.
+The Band is very active in the local community especially helping out for community functions.
+We perform regularly at the Bandshell, George Clayton Park, Wynnum Esplanade, and the Senior Band participates every year in the local and city marches on Anzac Day.
 The Senior Band also participates in the Bayside Spring Parade.
 Recently, we have held concerts both in the Wynnum District and Redlands District much to the delight of audiences.
-The band marches behind Drum Major and President, Mark Austin.
+The band marches behind Drum Major, Mark Austin.